aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-move-module.md

 ## Step 1: Install the CLI

-[Install the precombiled binary for the Aptos CLI][install_cli].
+[Install the precompiled binary for the Aptos CLI][install_cli].

 ---

 ## Step 2: Create an account and fund it

-After installing the CLI binary, next step is to create and fund an account on the Aptos blockchain.
+After installing the CLI binary, create and fund an account on the Aptos blockchain.

-Begin by starting a new terminal and run the below command to initialize a new local account:
+Start a new terminal and run the following command to initialize a new local account:

 ```bash
 aptos init